 I’m on a mission to change our industry.

-I have spent the past five years talking with mental health professionals, directors, stage managers, designers, and of course, actors.
+I have spent the past decade talking with mental health professionals, directors, stage managers, designers, and of course, actors.
 I’ve developed Take 5: a framework of basic principles and concrete tools.

 I’m teaching workshops on Zoom and in person, to train leaders in a better paradigm for working with our collaborators.
 I also started Silk Moth Stage as a laboratory to test out and stretch the basic fundamentals of this framework that lets us do better work, faster, with more joy and less burnout.

 I’ve shared Take 5 at the Shakespeare Theater Association’s international conference, at high school Thespian Festivals, and with the leadership of theaters large and small.
-Are you ready to Take 5?
-Let’s talk.
+I recently was interviewed on the Untamed Shrews podcast, where I was invited to share about how Take 5 applies to mental health inclusion.

-To hear about upcoming workshops, please subscribe to my mailing list.
+To hear about future workshops and events, please subscribe to my mailing list.

 Take 5 training can be adapted for your organization’s needs.